Antonio112009/Many-To-Many_with_extra_column/README.md

 ### Current issues

-1. Unable to connect 2 or more object (that are in the database).
+1. [FIXED] Unable to connect 2 or more object (that are in the database).
 Test number 3.

 Error log:
 ```